Scroll Saw vs Band Saw: Which is Best for Your Needs?

 Types of Cuts

 Scrolls saws can make straight, angled, or round cuts.
-Perhaps the most exciting type of cut that a scroll saw can do involved removing the blade and inserting it into the center of your workpiece.
+Perhaps the most exciting type of cut that a scroll saw can do involves removing the blade and inserting it into the center of your workpiece.
 When you take the blade out, you can put it back through the center of your piece of wood and carve out circles or other shapes in the interior of your design.
 This is a feature that most saws do not offer.

-The band saw blades are thicker and more reliable than a scroll saw blade.
+The band saw blades are thicker and more reliable than scroll saw blades.
 This makes them faster at cutting but makes the cut a bit more coarse.
-You can’t make super tight turns, like with a scroll saw, but you can use thick wood, which a scroll saw won’t accommodate.
+You can’t make tight turns, like with a scroll saw, but you can use thick wood, which a scroll saw won’t accommodate.
 Band saws are popular with furniture makers because you can easily use one to make curved legs for tables and chairs.

 Types of Cuts